SimonCropp/NaughtyStrings/README.md

 ### Usage

 The entry type is a static class `TheNaughtyStrings`.
-It exposes all string via `TheNaughtyStrings.All` and individual categories by name:
+It exposes all strings via `TheNaughtyStrings.All` and individual categories by name:

 ```csharp
 var items = TheNaughtyStrings.All.Take(10);